Dozens of Kashmiris arrested in IOK

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SRINAGAR: India Indian Occupied Kashmir (IOK) police and troops have arrested over three dozen persons in Srinagar and other districts of the territory.
+HELD SRINAGAR: Indian Occupied Kashmir (IOK) police and troops have arrested over three dozen persons in Srinagar and other districts of the territory.

 The Indian police troops and paramilitary personnel during joint cordon and search operations and house raids in the last one week arrested dozens of youth including Nisar Ahmed Dar, Sajjad Ahmed Dar, Amir Ahmed Butt, Sameer Ahmed Najar, Mudassir Ahmed Khan, Abdul Aziz Khan, Muhammad Arif Mir, Mubarak Ahmed Ganai Jamaat-e-Islami activist Mufti Imran Wani, Imam of a mosque Shabbir Ahmed Showkat, Ahmed Mir, Shabbir Ahmed Mir and Javaid Ahmed Sofi in Srinagar, Budgam, Bandipora, Kulgam, Pulwama Shopian and Kishtwar districts.